Composite layering course for Foundation Trainees

 Ticketing

-The event will be open to all members of the College’s Fellowship community (Associate Fellows, Role Fellows and Fellows), as well as members of the College’s Board of Trustees, Council and Faculty Boards.
+The event is open to all members of the College’s Fellowship community (Associate Fellows, Role Fellows and Fellows), as well as members of the College’s Board of Trustees, Council and Faculty Boards.

 Information on eligibility for Associate Fellowship (AssocFCGDent), Role Fellowship and Fellowship (FCGDent) and is available here